Nelderson/MV_Online/server/READMEs/Metrics.md

 Introduction
 -------------

-`Metrics` is useful data that you can use later on to project and show trends within your game
+`Metrics` allows you to store game data that you can use to project and show trends within your game

 Configuration
 -------------